lherbeng/autoheal-blueprint/probes/README.md

 - It is meant to check periodically if the app is still ready to work or not.
 - If it is not ready, kubernetes will stop sending requests to it until it is ready again.

+Why would the app not be ready?

+- it is overload
+- It might need to do some housekeeping or cleanup.
+- Some of its dependencies(A cache, a database, etc.) are not working or are unreachable.

 Liveness Probe

 - Whether a container is alive / healthy or not?